imgigin2003/multiway-graphs/README.md

 2. run `echo $LIBRARY_PATH` to ensure that the library path is being picked up correctly

 - you get something like this: `/usr/local/opt/python@3.13/Frameworks/Python.framework/Versions/3.13/lib`
-- update you ` build.rs` file based on the library path you get.
+- update your `build.rs` file based on the library path you get.
 - E.g:

   - ```rust